 The Laws of Water

-By Courtney Lyngen.
+By Courtney Kelly

 Even after changing the way I ate—which I already knew would require much effort—there was still one nutritional aspect I failed at daily.
 I did not consume nearly enough water for my small 5’3” frame.
 I continually left myself improperly nourished of the most vital nutrient of all.
-With the human body ranging from 55% to 70% water, the brain being composed of about 85% water, and90% of our blood plasma containing water, the magical molecule H2O plays a huge role in our overall function.
+With the human body ranging from 55% to 70% water, the brain being composed of about 85% water, and 90% of our blood plasma containing water, the magical molecule H2O plays a significant role in our overall function.